Proton-rich production of lanthanides: the $\nu i$ process: Nucleosynthesis Conditions

 In this work, the neutrinos are assumed to have Fermi-Dirac-like distributions with luminosities of 3--5 times a \lq\lq baseline\rq\rq\ value: taken to be $L_\nu = L_{\nu_0} \times e^{-t/\tau}$, where $L_{\nu_0} = 9.0 \times 10^{51}$ erg/s and $\tau = 3.0$~s for each species ($\nu_e$ and $\bar\nu_e$).
-The spectral parameter $\eta$ characterizing the neutrino distributions is taken to be $1.5$, for both $\nu_e$ and $\bar\nu_e$. {We performed calculations of the neutrino capture rates using the following parameter sets for the neutrino distributions:} (i) with luminosities 3 times the baseline value, and average energy of 13.0 MeV per species, resulting in a weak equilibrium electron fraction of $Y_e\sim0.579$, and (ii) with luminosities of 5 times the baseline value, and average energies of 9.0 MeV for $\nu_e$ and $\bar\nu_e$, with a corresponding $Y_e\sim0.613$ at weak equilibrium.
-To facilitate comparison with the results from \citet{Balantekin2024}, we also include a test case from that work.
+The spectral parameter $\eta$ characterizing the neutrino distributions is taken to be $1.5$, for both $\nu_e$ and $\bar\nu_e$. {We performed calculations of the neutrino-capture rates using the following parameter sets for the neutrino distributions:} (i) with luminosities 3 times the baseline value, and average energy of 13.0 MeV per species, resulting in a weak equilibrium electron fraction of $Y_e\sim0.579$, and (ii) with luminosities of 5 times the baseline value, and average energies of 9.0 MeV for $\nu_e$ and $\bar\nu_e$, with a corresponding $Y_e\sim0.613$ at weak equilibrium.
+To facilitate comparison with the results from \citet{Balantekin2024}, we also include a test case from that article.
 This calculation includes collective neutrino flavor oscillations using a many-body calculation with 4 discrete neutrino modes, normalized to the baseline value of $L_\nu$ and a 9.0 MeV average energy with initial $Y_e\sim0.634$.

 For the nucleosynthesis simulations, we adopt a similar approach as in \cite{Balantekin2024}, using the nuclear reaction network code Portable Routines for Integrated nucleoSynthesis Modeling (PRISM)~\citep{Mumpower2018, Sprouse2020} with REACLIB reaction rates \citep{Cyburt_2010} along with NUBASE $\beta$-decay properties \citep{Kondev_2021}.
-We utilize the same parameterized supernova neutrino-driven wind trajectories that were found to furnish a robust $\nu i$ process in ~\cite{Balantekin2024}: (a) a trajectory parameterized in \citet{Wanajo2011} (Wanajo2011) with entropy per nucleon in units of the Boltzmann constant $s/k=150$, and (b) a fast and high-entropy ($s/k\sim 200$) trajectory from \citet{Duan2011} (Duan2011).
+We utilize the same parameterized SN neutrino-driven wind trajectories that were found to furnish a robust $\nu i$ process in ~\cite{Balantekin2024}: (i) a trajectory parameterized in \citet{Wanajo2011} (Wanajo2011) with entropy per baryon in units of the Boltzmann constant $s/k=150$, and (ii) a fast and high-entropy ($s/k\sim 200$) trajectory from \citet{Duan2011} (Duan2011).
+The dynamical timescale and entropy of the Wanajo2011 trajectory are in line with the proton-rich hypernova neutrino-driven wind simulations of \citet{Fujibayashi2015}, and the faster timescale and higher entropy of the Duan2011 trajectory are in the upper range of the hypernova wind parameters explored in \citet{Fujibayashi2016}.